Bachelor of Science in Chemistry

 With this major, students will acquire important skills and methods for scientific research, analysis, and synthesis.

 The major in chemistry provides students with the academic basis for careers in biochemistry, food science, forensic science, medicinal chemistry, pharmaceutical chemistry, and other scientific fields.
 It also prepares students for graduate work in chemistry or in other science fields.

 - Student engagement and training in modern methods and practical experience.

-he Bachelor of Science in Chemistry combines a classic liberal arts education with the scientific study of chemistry.
+The Bachelor of Science in Chemistry combines a classic liberal arts education with the scientific study of chemistry.
 Courses include principles of chemistry, organic chemistry, analytical chemistry, physical chemistry, advanced inorganic chemistry, and more.

-The Bachelor of Science and Secondary Education
+The Physical Sciences and Secondary Education

 A minor in Chemistry is available and requires students to take 20 credits of course work, including principles of chemistry I and II, organic chemistry I and II, and one elective.